andregugliotti/docker-magento19/README.md

 Docker will build the containers and start them.
 You must also map the address _127.0.0.1 m1.docker.dev_ on your hosts file.
 If you don't know how to do that, just google it.
 It's easy!

-### Importing Magento DB
+### First access to project site

+**Before accessing the Magento site**, you must decide if you want to use the sample data or use a clean install.

+If you prefer not use the sample data, just comment this line on _docker-compose-yml_, _project_ node, **rebuild your containers** and proceed to a regular install of Magento, accessing the site.

+`- local.xml:/var/www/htdocs/etc/local.xml`

+If you prefer to use the sample data, you must import it.
 On this project you find a base DB, on folder sample-db.
 To use it, you just import it over magento1 DB, using PHPMyAdmin or your favourite MySQL client.
-If you prefer not use sample data, just comment this line on _docker-compose-yml_, _project_ node, rebuild your containers and proceed to a regular install of Magento.

-`- local.xml:/var/www/htdocs/etc/local.xml`

-### Changing project / htdocs files

-To see your site live, just open a browser and visit m1.docker.dev.
-That's exactly what you find at folder htdocs and it's automatically updated when you change them on your local machine.
-So, you don't need to rebuild your container to see your files.
-Don't forget that the live folder is htdocs.
-Project folder is only local.
+After that, when you access the project site, you must see a complete RWD theme, with all elements on home page, like banners and products.

 ### Accessing Magento backend